The Winterthur Program in American Material Culture welcomes applicants.

 Program Visit Days are an informative experience for prospective applicants considering admission to the Winterthur Program in American Material Culture.
 For more information or to reserve a place at one of the four Visit Days, email email@example.com and attach a current CV or resume.

-Visit Days take place at Winterthur Museum, Garden & Library on a Friday morning and afternoon.
-Plan to arrive at 9:15 AM in the Visitor Center.
+Visit Days take place at Winterthur Museum, Garden & Library on four fall Fridays; preregistration is required.
+Plan to arrive no later than 8:45 AM in the Visitor Center.
 Your visit begins with an introduction to the Program’s mission, methods, faculty, collections, application process, and alumni.
 Prospective applicants are encouraged to ask any questions they have about the program.
 Your visit also includes attendance at Thesis Seminar.
-In the class, prospective applicants will hear two Second Year Fellows present on their thesis research.
-These presentations are follows by questions and comments by Program faculty and other Fellows.
-The presentations give applicants a sense of the scholarly environment the Program fosters.
+During this class, prospective applicants will hear two second-year fellows present their thesis research, followed by questions and comments by program faculty and other fellows.
+These presentations give applicants a sense of the scholarly environment the Program fosters.

-You are also invited to join current Fellows for lunch and conversation at the Visitor Center.
-You are welcome to purchase lunch or bring your own.
+You are also invited to join current fellows for lunch and conversation at the Visitor Center.
+You are welcome to purchase lunch there or bring your own.
 This is a good time to ask more detailed questions about the application process, field-based learning, course offerings at the University of Delaware, housing and other topics.

-In the afternoon, applicants will tour the library and object collections.
-On the library tour, applicants can expect to see rare books, manuscripts, and printed ephemera.
-Librarians will explain the breadth and specific strengths of the library collection and discuss how these collections are used in teaching and research.
-Finally, applicants will attend an introductory house tour of Winterthur to see some of its diverse museum collections.
-Applicants may also visit the Museum’s galleries, which are self-guided and display new and rotating exhibitions.
+In the afternoon, you are free to explore Winterthur on your own.
+Applicants may choose to attend an introductory house tour of Winterthur to see some of its diverse museum collections (complimentary admission is provided).
+Applicants may also visit the Museum’s 60-acre garden and self-guided galleries which display new and rotating exhibitions.
 More information on upcoming exhibitions and public programs at Winterthur can be found at www.winterthur.org.

 Speak with the Program Director, Faculty and Staff